 If your organization has always spent 30 percent of its marketing budget on direct mail pieces, take a hard look at the results you’ve gotten and see where shifting budget may be appropriate.
 This is certainly not the time to continue with ineffective marketing tactics.

 On the other side of that coin, it’s time to capitalize on what you’ve seen to be most effective since early 2020.
 From our view, that’s been tactics like virtual events, webinars and new ways to connect with prospects digitally that are here to stay.

 With the pandemic getting further in the rearview, Life Plan Communities can refocus on their future and long-term goals.
 Even though a particular goal or vision can seem far away, an organization can take proactive steps toward achieving it by factoring that goal into the next 12 months of its marketing budget.
 That’s why we recommend determining the major initiative(s) to undertake this coming year that will position your organization for long-term success.

 Yes, achieving a particular goal or vision takes several years of planning and execution to come to fruition.
 However, even if all or most of the work to do it can be achieved within a 12-month timeframe, the budgetary needs cannot always realistically be allocated for that timeframe.
 Therefore, we advise any organization to identify the steps and budget needed; then map them out over several years to ensure they are attainable both in staff resources and dollars.

 From there, your organization will have the framework to start really digging into crafting its ideal senior living marketing budget.
-And that’s something Amy will explore in the next article in this series supporting our June 30 webinar.
-Stay tuned, and we hope to see you for the informative presentation!
-Click here to register.
+And that’s something Amy explores in her article in this series supporting our budgeting webinar, which you can watch here.